 - Solubility: 0.6% solubility of the cement in water is low ut more in acids.
 It is comparable to that of zinc phosphate cement.

 - Viscosity is slightly higher than Zinc Phosphate cement.
 The mixed cement appears thick but flows readily when applied to the tooth surface.

 - Thermal insulation: Good.
-In thickness of 1.5mm.
-At less than 1.5 mm thickness it is not an effective thermal insulator when compared to the other cements.
+In the thickness of 1.5mm.
+At less than 1.5 mm thickness it is not an effective thermal insulator when compared to the other cement+.